Norris Hall of Chemistry Renovation

 Occidental’s labs are the launching pads for countless careers in the sciences—and here are 18 graduates of the last 20 years, nominated by their former faculty mentors, doing exemplary work in their field.

-Alumni from the Sciences
+Alumni in the Sciences

 Cheryl Prigodich